-Movies are no exception in that regard.
-There's an entire culture in cinema that deals with depressive states, dreary situations, and what those experiences mean through the lenses of different characters.
+Sometimes, life can feel overwhelmingly dark, negative, or empty.
+It's no surprise that cinema is full of movies about despairing events, depressive states, dreary situations, and what those experiences mean through the lenses of different characters.

-The absence of hope can be a powerful emotion that engulfs the theater when shown on the big screen, largely because everybody knows how painful it can be to feel despair and hopelessness.
+The absence of hope can be a powerful emotion that engulfs audiences, largely because everybody knows how painful it can be to feel like there's no light at the end of the tunnel.

-Here are some of the best movies about depression, despair, and hopelessness that tackled these themes in incredible ways.
+Here are our picks for the best movies about depression and hopelessness that tackle these themes well.

 8. The Banshees of Inisherin (2022)